Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Top-level domain .ba

-History of the Bosnian Flag
+History of the Bosnian flag

 Peaceful mountain landscape with a triangle-shaped peak, symbolizing national unity and aspirations The current flag of Bosnia and Herzegovina was adopted on February 4, 1998, following the Dayton Agreement that ended the Bosnian War.
 The design was chosen to represent a neutral and unifying symbol for all ethnic groups in the country, moving away from symbols associated with any particular group.
 The flag's adoption came after intense negotiations and several rejected proposals.
 The final design was created by a commission appointed by the UN High Representative for Bosnia and Herzegovina, with input from local politicians and international mediators.
-It replaced the flag used during the war, which featured the coat of arms of the Kotromaniฤ‡ dynasty on a white background.
+It replaced the flag used during the war, which featured the coat of arms of the Kotromanić dynasty on a white background.

-Symbolism and Design of the Bosnian Flag
+Symbolism and design of the Bosnian flag

 The flag's design is rich in symbolism, carefully crafted to represent the country's diverse population and aspirations: